sergei-mironov/nixos-raspi-installer/README.md

-This project defines a Nix expression for building a custom Raspberry Pi NixOS installation image.
+This project defines a Nix expression for building a custom RaspberryPi NixOS installation image.

 Features
 --------